EgeOnderX/Just-boot-bro/README.md

 > **No kernel.
 No systemd.
 No bloat.
 Just boot.**

-Welcome to the ultimate exercise in low-level minimalism.
 This repository contains the absolute smallest bootable artifacts possible in the x86 computing universe.
 When executed, these images trick the hardware into a hardware-level infinite loop (`jmp $`).
 Your emulator will boot into a black screen and utilize 100% of a single CPU core.

 ---